mozey/go-docker-debug/README.md

 [How to debug Golang applications inside Docker containers using Delve](https://mikemadisonweb.github.io/2018/06/14/go-remote-debug/).
 Note the usage of `$@` in entrypoint.sh and CMD to call `dlv` in the Dockerfile.
-That might be useful for single command projects inside GOPATH when using minimal golang docker image

 [How To Install Go on Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/how-to-install-go-on-ubuntu-18-04)